Skippy Project Videos and Animations

 Skippy Balancing, Hopping and Falling Over (Oct 2023)

-This video, prepared by Antony, shows Skippy balancing and hopping in a vertical plane, and falling over a lot.
+This video, prepared by Antony and Federico, shows Skippy balancing and hopping in a vertical plane, and falling over a lot.
 A shoe in the shape of a blade is fitted to Skippy's foot, so that Skippy is effectively balancing on a knife edge and can therefore use a planar balance controller.
 The video first shows Skippy balancing, making a small hop in place, recovering its balance, and making another hop in place.
 It then shows Skippy making a two-hop sequence in which the first hop is in place and the second is a travelling hop.
 The rest of the video then shows Skippy falling over again and again.
-This last part shows how robust Skippy really is: the machine has now fallen many dozens of times without ever sustaining any damage.
+This last part shows how robust Skippy really is: it has now crashed and fallen many dozens of times without suffering any damage.
 Everything that Skippy does in this video is accomplished using a single actuator.

 Making a Double Backflip Using a Springy Leg (June 2023)